fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 Login
 ---------------------------

-WASDI is a web application that allows users to download, process and obtains result from satellite imagery.
+WASDI is a web application that allow users to download, process and obtain results from satellite imagery.

-To continue with this tutorial you will need a valid account on the platform: please, proceed to register to WASDI services and keep note of your credential.
+To continue with this tutorial you will need a valid account on the platform: please, proceed to register to WASDI services and keep note of your credentials.

 The first step to start interacting with `WASDI <https://www.wasdi.net>`_ services is to login by using the library facilities.

 To achieve this you must add 2 files next the index.html file :

 - config.json
 - parameters.json

-The second will be introduced later on the tutorial, when we will start using processors.
+The second file will be introduced later on in the tutorial, when we will start using processors.
-Create file config.json next to index.html file.

-Add the following content, changing **[YOUR_USERNAME]** and **[YOUR_PASSWORD]** with your WASDI credentials
+Add the following content to config.json, changing **[YOUR_USERNAME]** and **[YOUR_PASSWORD]** with your WASDI credentials

 .. code-block:: json